 The use of storyboards (or nib files) is optional but recommended.

 Ad hoc distribution icon

 If you are distributing your app ad hoc, include a 512 x 512 pixel version of your app icon.
-This icon is normally provided by the App Store from the materials you submit to iTunes Connect.
+This icon is normally provided by the App Store from the materials you submit to App Store Connect.
 However, because apps distributed ad hoc do not go through the App Store, your icon must be present in your app bundle instead. iTunes uses this icon to represent your app.
 (The file you specify should be the same one you would have submitted to the App Store, if you were distributing your app that way.)

 The filename of this icon must be